enzoma/publicsafety/README.md

 ### Implementation of Spatiotemporal Correlation Statistics

 Once we began to understand historical trends in Chicago crime, we obtained data from the Cook County Jail on inmate releases (more below).
-Because the jail wants to free up space by releasing certain inmates, we decided to see how crime levels change when groups of inmates (eg, violent vs. non-violent) are released from jail.
+Because the jail may be able to free up space by releasing certain inmates, we decided to see how crime levels change when groups of inmates (e.g., violent vs. non-violent) are released from jail.
 The Knox and Mantel tests were implemented, and the statistics generated from both of these test account for underying spatiotemporal trends.